Adamekka/mpr-install/README.md

 # mpr-install
-Faster and nicer way to install packages from mpr (makedeb package repository).
+A faster and nicer way to install packages from mpr (makedeb package repository).

 ## Dependencies